jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

    - module name
    - format string
    - class name (as known/declared by each module)
+   - label name (trace-label, as determined by user)

 NOTE: To actually get the debug-print output on the console, you may need to adjust the kernel ``loglevel=``, or use ``ignore_loglevel``.